Skip to content

 EasyBuild

 Most software in the central LUMI software stacks is installed through EasyBuild.
 The central software stack is kept as compact as possible to ease maintenance and to avoid user confusion.
 E.g., packages for which users request special customisations will never be installed in the central software stack.
-Moreover, due to the technical implementation of a software stack on a system the size of LUMI, some software maintenance operations in the stack can be disruptive and can only be done during system maintenance intervals, making maintenance difficult.
+Moreover, due to the technical implementation of a software stack on a system the size of LUMI, some software maintenance operations in the stack can be disruptive and can only be done during system maintenance intervals.
+LUMI however, unless some other systems, does not have a frequent periodic maintenance interval to perform such work.

-This, however, does not mean that you may have to wait for weeks before you can get the software you need for your project on LUMI.
+As waiting for the next maintenance period to get new software on the system or get software that is already on the system repaired is no option, another approach is needed.
 We have made it very easy to install additional software in your home or project directories (where the latter is a better choice as you can then share it with the other people in your project and have more capacity).
-Installing software requires not much more than loading a module that configures EasyBuild for local installations and running EasyBuild with a few recipes that may already be offered on the system or that can be supplied by the User Support Team or your national support team, and you can even write your own recipes or adapt ours to your specific needs.
+Installing software requires not much more than loading a module that configures EasyBuild for local installations and running EasyBuild with a few recipes that may already be offered on the system or that can be supplied by the User Support Team or your national support team.
+You can even write your own recipes or adapt ours to your specific needs.
 And this software is then built in exactly the same way as it would be in a central installation.

 Before continuing to read this page, make sure you are familiar with the setup of the software stacks on LUMI and somewhat familiar with the Lmod module environment.